VenaSeal Treatment for Varicose VeinsAdmin2021-04-09T14:49:00-04:00

 Most patients report little-to-no bruising after the VenaSeal closure system procedure.

-VenaSeal does not require the need for large surgical incisions, or anesthesia, so recovery from the procedure is typically quick and painless.
+VenaSeal does not require large surgical incisions, or anesthesia, so recovery from the procedure is typically quick and painless.

 Clinical trials showed that veins were still closed in 93 percent of patients a year after the VenaSeal procedure.
 These results are similar to other therapies, such as laser and radiofrequency treatments.